 Highlights of summer include week-long jazz festivals, featuring international groups.
 Symphony orchestras play here in the winter and itinerant lecturers are constantly passing through town.
 Ticket prices?
 Less than a box of popcorn in Phoenix.
 The hotels?
 Stay in a 16th-century one-story mansion for the price of a night at the Holiday Inn.
 The colors?
 Beyond any artist’s palette and probably inspired by the Mayans.

-Even in the historical district, prices are reasonable—in both sales and rentals.
-To give you some idea, a three-bedroom home (unfurnished), with two and a half baths, a two-car garage, and views rents for US$450 a month.
+The most expensive part of San Cristobel is the historical district.
+However prices are reasonable—in both sales and rentals.
+To give you some idea, a three-bedroom home (unfurnished), with two and a half baths, a two-car garage, and views rents for US$500 a month.

-A rancho, outside of town, on acreage, with three bedrooms and two baths, rents for US$500 a month.
-Commercial buildings in town rent for US$500 a month.
-Meanwhile, colonial-style homes in town start at around US$64,000 (with two bedrooms and two baths).
+A rancho, outside of town, on acreage, with three bedrooms and two baths, rents for US$590 a month.
+Commercial buildings in town rent for US$550 a month.
+Meanwhile, colonial-style homes in town start at around US$74,000 (with two bedrooms and two baths).

 The weather here is more moderate than in other parts of Mexico.
 The average daily highs stay between 70 and 80 degrees Fahrenheit throughout the year.
 December, January and February are colder during the night though.
 Temperatures can fall into the low 40s during this part of the year.